-THE ORIGIN OF THE UNIVERSE

-Exploring the BIG BANG THEORY
+THE ORIGIN OF THE UNIVERSE Exploring the BIG BANG THEORY

-you ever wondered about the beginning of everything?
+Everything has a beginning, but have you ever wondered about the beginning of everything?
 For thousands of years, humans have sought to understand the origin of the universe - through lenses of mythology, astronomy, philosophy, and science!